dorukarslan/Thread_Pool_WebServer/README.md

 operating system.
 Together, TPC and IP ensure that messages are routed to their correct destination, get from source to destination reliably in the face of failure, and do not overly congest the network by sending too many messages at once, among other features.
-To learn more about networks, take a networking class (or many!), or read [this free book](https://book.systemsapproach.org).

 Each piece of content on the web server is associated with a file in the server's file system.
 The simplest is *static* content, in which a client sends a request just to read a specific file from the server.
 Slightly more